anabramos/k9sisters-project/README.md

 1. From the GitHub repository page go to 'Settings'.
 2. From 'Settings', scroll until the 'GitHub Pages' section.
 3. At the 'GitHub Pages' section open the dedicated GitHub Pages tab by clicking on the link.
-4. In the new tab select the main branch using the dropdown menu and click 'Save'
+4. In the new tab select the main branch using the dropdown menu and click 'Save'.
 5. A link will be provided where the website is now published.

 - Forking